 to learn what the State is doing to ensure that Illinoisans safely 'Share the Road' with all users.

-Bicycling resources are diffuse across Illinois.
-Pedal over to our Cycling Contacts
+Bicycling resources are diffused across Illinois.
+Pedal over to our

 page for important bicycling contacts from local, state, and federal government as well as contacts from non-profits and private cycling associations.

 Note: This website serves as a resource to the public.
 While all efforts will be made to improve and expand content, the site does not claim to be a comprehensive resource on all elements of bicycling in Illinois.